 - Shooting video

-This course, combined with the couple of other courses, will provide you with a full photo curriculum, one built around your specific camera.
+This course, combined with a couple of other courses, will provide you with a full photo curriculum, but one built around your specific camera.
 This means you can learn photography in terms of the specific buttons and controls on your exact camera.
 So get your camera close to hand as we delve into the particulars of the Nikon D800.